EliasRaninen/EliasRaninen.github.io/index.md

 ## Welcome

-I'm a Doctoral Candidate in [Prof. Esa Ollila's](http://users.spa.aalto.fi/esollila/) research group with the [Department of Signal Processing and Acoustics](https://www.aalto.fi/en/department-of-signal-processing-and-acoustics) at [Aalto University](https://www.aalto.fi/en), Finland.
+I'm a researcher at Nokia Bell Labs (since August 2022), Espoo, Finland, where my research focuses on machine learning for wireless communications.
 Read more about me [here](./about.md).

 ## What's New?